WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 "Please, make yourself comfortable," Gnasher gestured toward a chair at the end of the table.
 "May I offer you wine?"

 The room was lit in candlelight.
 Red heavy drapes hung from the ceiling and walls.
-Above the mantleplace stood a large mirror, ornately framed with gold filigree.
+Above the mantle place stood a large mirror, ornately framed with gold filigree.

 "Uh yes, thank you," ButHow seated himself comfortably in the rich satin cushion.
 "I hear you were recently promoted to Wolf Lord.
 Congratulations, captain.
 That is not a commission that could have been easily earned.
 Certainly not without friends."